Stephen Kosslyn: Mental imagery

-Brain basis of visual cognition
+Visual cognition

 Kosslyn proposed a detailed theory of how visual information is stored and accessed in the brain during cognition.
 According to this theory, visual mental images are generated into the occipital cortex when we need high resolution.
 After they are generated into this structure, they can be interpreted and transformed via interactions with specific other brain areas.
-As part of developing the theory, he and his colleagues elucidated the role of two complementary visual pathways in the brain: The dorsal stream ("where" pathway), which processes spatial and motion-related imagery, versus the ventral stream ("what" pathway), which processes shape and detailed visual characteristics.
-For example, Kosslyn and his colleagues showed that the dorsal stream functions differently in the two halves of the brain: the left cerebral hemisphere relies on "categorical" spatial representations (e.g., "left of"), whereas the right cerebral hemisphere relies on metric, "coordinate", representations.
-He and his colleagues found that different sorts of mental images are constructed by arranging parts using one or the other type of spatial relations.
-Furthermore, using a variety of methods, such as functional magnetic resonance imaging (fMRI), he and his colleagues showed that visual mental imagery relies on most of the same brain regions that underlie visual perception.
+Kosslyn and his colleagues showed that the left cerebral hemisphere relies on "categorical" spatial representations, whereas the right cerebral hemisphere relies on metric, "coordinate", representations.
+Kosslyn and his colleagues showed that visual mental imagery relies on most of the same brain regions that underlie visual perception.

-The science of learning
+Kosslyn's research has examined individual differences in cognitive style, including distinctions between object visualisers, who tend to process detailed pictorial images, and spatial visualisers, who tend to process spatial relationships and transformations.
+His studies have also examined the implications of these differences for cognitive processing and education.

+Kosslyn has also conducted research on the neural correlates of deception, including studies investigating patterns of brain activity associated with different forms of deceptive behaviour.
+In addition, he was involved in the development of the MiniCog Rapid Assessment Battery, a portable cognitive assessment system developed with funding from NASA and the National Space Biomedical Research Institute for evaluating cognitive performance during long-duration space missions.

+Cognitive science in education

-Kosslyn applied principles from cognitive science to improve how people learn.
-He initially formulated cognitive principles that make data displays—such as graphs, charts, and diagrams—more intuitive and easier to understand.
-Building on this, he extended these principles to presentation design and delivery.
-He developed evidence-based guidelines for creating effective PowerPoint slides and other forms of visual communication.
+Kosslyn has attempted to apply principles from cognitive science to improve how people learn, such as using cognitive principles to make data displays—such as graphs, charts, and diagrams—easier to understand.
+He developed guidelines for creating effective PowerPoint slides and other forms of visual communication.

-Kosslyn also drew on cognitive science to increase student engagement in digital environments.
-He devised concrete ways to design online courses based on how memory and attention work.
-These methods actively involve learners, such as by creating just-in-time breakout groups, providing real-time feedback, and providing chunked content.
-In addition, he developed new ways to use AI to leverage learning science in education.
-These methods deliver personalized, dynamic instruction as well as assess student learning and foster active engagement.
-In this context, he introduced the concept of the "Cognitive Amplifier Loop"—a procedure that helps humans interact with AI to enhance their cognitive strengths and compensate for their cognitive limitations.
+Kosslyn has also proposed ways to design online courses based on principles from cognitive science.
+Kosslyn proposed the concept of the "Cognitive Amplifier Loop"—a procedure that is intended to help humans interact with AI.